 Shared Living Services, contracted through CLASS, provide or continue a natural family home life for an adult individual with an intellectual or other developmental disability.
 The goal of Shared Living Services is to provide access to a natural family life, such as one that would occur as part of living in a biological family.

-Shared Living Providers open their homes and welcome an individual with an intellectual or other developmental disability to share in their lives.
-Both the Shared Living Provider and the individual with a disability find the Shared Living experience to be vastly rewarding.
+Shared Living Contractors open their homes and welcome an individual with an intellectual or other developmental disability to share in their lives.
+Both the Shared Living Contractors and the individual with a disability find the Shared Living experience to be vastly rewarding.

-Shared Living Providers can provide training, assistance, or supervision in the following areas:
+Shared Living Contractors can provide training, assistance, or supervision in the following areas:

 Social, leisure, or recreational activities